pnfaria/pnfaria/README.md

 - 👋 Hi, I’m @pnfaria
-- 👀 I’m an academic focusing on Applied Statistics, specially Multavariate Analysis
+- 👀 As an academic, my areas of focus include Applied Statistics, Learning Analytics, and research within STEM fields.
-- 🌱 I’m currently teaching Exploratory Data Analyisis for Big Data
+- 🌱 I’m currently teaching Exploratory Data Analyisis for Big Data at NCSU
 - 📫 How to reach me: https://www.linkedin.com/in/priscila-neves-faria

 <!---